 Of course, when researchers collect data, they often collect much more than is actually needed to answer their specific research question.
 This isn’t a bad thing: it could help in ensuring the study population is representative of the general population, and allow researchers to uncover trends that go beyond their original hypothesis.
 However, it could also lead to sensitive data being needlessly shared.

 For example, we recently dealt with a large spreadsheet with of around 200 parameters reported for over 20 thousand subjects.
-The data included ‘date of birth’, ‘hospital admission date’, ‘sex’, ‘weight’, ‘HIV status’, et cetera, as well as specifying the hospital into which subjects were admitted.
+The data included ‘date of birth’, ‘hospital admission date’, ‘sex’, ‘weight’, ‘HIV status’, et cetera, as well as specifying (in the article) the hospital into which subjects were admitted.
 Though the subjects may not be identifiable from any one piece of data, when these data are taken together, there is certainly a risk.
 Furthermore, there is an additional concern when the data contains sensitive aspects such as disease status.

 - remove any parameters not necessary to support the claims of the related paper (e.g., ‘hospital admission date’)

 - convert identifying data to ranges, where possible (e.g., dates to date ranges; ages to age ranges)

 - give careful consideration to whether inclusion of disease-related parameters is necessary